Solar (singer): Endorsements

 On April 27, 2019, Solar was selected as Lipton's 5th Lipton Girl for their 'Iced Tea' Campaign.
 On April 22, 2020, Solar was selected as brand muse for beauty brand Blancow.
 She was chosen for her "clean skin" and "bright and lively energy" that go well with the brand image that pursues bare-faced confidence.
 On April 15, 2021, Solar renewed her contract with Blancow as an exclusive model.
 Solar's candid charms to pursue "bare-faced confidence", matched well with the image pursued by Blancow.
 It was considered positively that it brought about a synergistic effect.
 On May 14, 2021, Solar was selected as one of the musicians and content creator collaborating with Samsung to commemorate the launch of Samsung's Galaxy Book series with a 'Galaxy Live Quiz Show' (Gala Show), as well as promotional advertisements alongside fellow musician and content creator Gray.
 On April 25, 2022, Solar was selected as the face for 'New Gyeonggi-do Song' titled "Relaxing in Gyeonggi-do" by the Gyeonggi Province to support residents who are exhausted from the prolonged COVID-19 pandemic.

 On September 16, 2025, Solar was selected as the promotional ambassador for Shin Kong Mitsukoshi SO LOVE anniversary celebration in Taiwan.
 On October 21, 2025, Solar was announced as the promotional ambassador for Garena mobile game Arena of Valors 9th anniversary, voicing the character "Yena".
 On October 25, 2025, Solar sang its new theme song titled "Come Away With Me (Just Waiting for You)".

+On March 25, 2026, Taiwanese game "Star 3 Missing 1" 《明星3缺1》 or better known as Celebrity Mahjong released multiple promotional commercial videos of Solar as their brand ambassador, making her their first Korean star to promote the game.
+This marks her third advertisement in Taiwan, ensuring her expansion to Chinese and Greater China markets.